Vertice Report

 Building an integrated, automated procurement system takes a lot of time and effort away from already over-stretched IT teams.

-And the workflow itself is not the whole story.
+And the procurement process workflow itself is not the whole story.
 You need to ensure it works seamlessly.

 That’s where procurement orchestration comes in.